SNAP Benefits in Oklahoma: How to Apply and Qualify

 How to Contact EBT Customer Service in Oklahoma

-• Hours: Representatives are available Monday through Friday during normal business hours.
+• Hours: Representatives are available Monday through Friday during regular business hours.

-• Services: You can get help with eligibility questions, your application status, and other case information.
+• Services: You can ask about benefit eligibility, your application status, and general case information.

 See Oklahoma EBT Customer Service Contacts